Itisalex2/Tender-Procurement-Management-System/README.md

      - Track who uploaded each file and when.
      - Specify targeted users and procurement group members for each tender.
      - Prevent tender editing after closure.
+   - **Tender version control**:
+     - Keep track of edits and their reasons
+     - View snapshots of previous versions

 ### 3. **Bid Management**
    - **Bid Submission**: Tenderers can place bids on open tenders.